timescale/docs/promscale/alerting.md

         - targets:
         - localhost:9093
     ```
-1. Pass this configuration file to Promscale using the `-metrics.rules.config`
+1. Pass this configuration file to Promscale when you start the service,
-    flag at start.
+     using the `-metrics.rules.config` flag.

 </procedure>